CreateThrive/react-firebase-admin/README.md

 - Replace every text you want to translate on your project with the **useFormatMessage** hook.
 - Fill each `.json` with every `id` for all text translation used on every **useFormatMessage** and the text that you want to be seen.
 - Import your `.json` file/s on the `src/utils/index.js` and add them to `messages`.
-- Add icon/s for your language/s on `src/assets`.
+- Place your icon/s for your language/s on `src/assets`.
 - Import your icon/s and add it/them to `flags` on `src/utils/index.js`.
 - Import your language/s from the `date-fns` library and then call **registerLocale** and pass your import to make sure **DatePicker** can use your language.